agdturner/agdt-java-UKPostcodeChecker/README.md

 Details of the ONSPD and NSPL can be found via: https://www.ons.gov.uk/methodology/geography/geographicalproducts/postcodeproducts

-Another Java library has been developed for processing these data: https://github.com/agdturner/agdt-java-generic-data-UKPostcode
+The developer has engineered another Java library for processing these data: https://github.com/agdturner/agdt-java-generic-data-UKPostcode

 With this other library Strings can effectively be checked against sets of postcodes to not only check if the String is in a viable format, but that it is also in use at specific points in time.
 This other library makes it convenient to look up coordinates of centroids of unit postcodes and what other spatial regions that postcode is recorded as being situated in.